sfschen/velocileptors/README.md

 # velocileptors
-Velocity-based LPT and EPT expansions of redshift-space distortions.
+Velocity-based LPT and EPT expansions of redshift-space distortions and velocity statistics.

-This code computes the real- and redshift-space power spectra and correlation functions of biased tracers using 1-loop perturbation theory (with effective field theory counter terms and a cubic biasing scheme).
+This code computes the real- and redshift-space power spectra and correlation functions of biased tracers using 1-loop perturbation theory (with effective field theory counter terms and a cubic biasing scheme) as well as the real-space pairwise velocity moments.

 The code requires numpy, scipy and pyFFTW (the python wrapper for FFTW):